Symplectic toric stratified spaces with isolated singularities: Homogeneous symplectic toric bundles

-As the justification here is more or less the same as that for Proposition ~\ref{p:stcpresheaf}, we omit the proof.
+As the justification here is essentially the same as in Proposition \ref{p:stcapsheaf}, we omit the proof.

-\begin{rem} In fact, $\hstb_\psi:\open_{\R}(W)^{op}\to \gpoids$ is a stack.
-This fact will be important later, but as the proof is essentially a marginally adjusted retelling of the proof that the presheaf of principal bundles over a site is a stack, we relegate the proof to the appendix (Proposition ~\ref{p:hstbastack}). \end{rem}
+\begin{rem} In fact, $\hstb_\psi:\op{\open_{\R}(W)}\to \gpoid$ is a stack; this will be important later, but as the proof is a slight adaptation of the proof that principal bundles over a site form a stack, we relegate the proof to the appendix (Proposition \ref{p:hstbastack}). \end{rem}

-As in the case of symplectic toric bundles, it is not immediately clear that the category $\hstb_\psi(W)$ is non-empty.
-However, a $G$-invariant symplectic form $\omega$ for any principal $G$-bundle $P$ over $W$ with appropriate $\R$ action can be built from a choice of connection 1-form on $P$.
-Before showing this, we need a technical lemma.
+As in the case of symplectic toric bundles, we will be able to show that, for $\pi:P\to W$ any homogeneous principal $G$-bundle over $W$, we may use a connection to build a symplectic form with respect to which it is a homogeneous symplectic toric bundle.
+To show this, we will need the following technical lemma.

 \begin{lemma} Let $\pi:P\to B$ be a principal $G$-bundle of manifolds with corners.
-Further, suppose $P$ and $B$ admit free actions of $\R$ with respect to which $\pi$ is $\R$-equivariant and the $\R$-quotient $q':B\to B/\R$ is a principal $\R$-bundle of manifolds with corners.
-Let $q:P\to P/\R$ be an $\R$-quotient.
+Further, suppose $P$ and $B$ admit free and proper actions of $\R$ with respect to which $\pi$ is $\R$-equivariant and the $\R$-quotient $q' : B \to B/\R$ is a principal $\R$-bundle of manifolds with corners.
+Let $q : P \to P/\R$ be an $\R$-quotient.
 Finally, suppose that the actions of $G$ and $\R$ on $P$ commute.

-Then $P/\R$ admits the structure of a manifold with corners.
-Furthermore, there is a smooth map $\varpi:P/\R\to B/\R$ such that the diagram